dynermite/sourdough-atlas/replit.md

 SourDough Scout is a comprehensive full-stack web application that helps users discover authentic sourdough pizza restaurants across America.
 The application features an interactive map, search functionality, and detailed restaurant information, making it perfect for travelers seeking naturally leavened pizza on the road.

-**Current Status**: Database rebuilt from ground up after comprehensive verification audit revealed unverified entries.
-Now contains only manually verified sourdough restaurants with confirmed claims on official websites.
-Every entry is 100% authentic and verified through restaurant's own sources.
-Foundation established for careful, verified expansion toward 1,000+ restaurant goal.
+**Current Status**: Database rebuilt from ground up with corrected keyword verification system.
+Uses ONLY 4 approved keywords: "sourdough", "naturally leavened", "wild yeast", "naturally fermented".
+Previous "fermented" keyword removed from all verification systems.
+Foundation established with properly verified restaurants using correct sourdough terminology.

 ## User Preferences